weiquu/taleweaver/README.md

 ## About The Project

-Are you a time-strapped working parent struggling to find quality storytime for your child?
-Say goodbye to the frustration of repetitive bedtime tales and the endless quest for the right book.
-TaleWeaver offers a convenient and time-efficient means for parents to provide personalised storytelling experiences through the use of Language Models (LLMs) for rapid story generation.
-This not only alleviates the frustration of repetitive and hard-to-find books but also fosters engagement through the child's inclusion as the main character.
+Our application, TaleWeaver, is a web application that offers parents with young children the ability to create customised illustrated stories for their child.
+In addition to setting various parameters such as what the story is about, what values it should impart, etc, parents can also personalise the story to their child.
+They do so by creating an avatar that resembles their child and using that as the main character in the story.
+TaleWeaver thus offers a convenient and time-efficient means for parents to provide personalised storytelling experiences, not only alleviating the frustration of repetitive and hard-to-find books but also fostering engagement through the child’s inclusion as the main character.
 It stands out as a superior alternative to mindless screen time, encouraging children to explore imaginative worlds through personalised stories and illustrations while also enabling parents to instil moral values, ensuring that the time children spend with TaleWeaver is not just entertaining but also enriching.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTACT -->

 ## Contributions

+### A3

 Joshen Lim - A0214525M